UNC-Libraries/therapy-dog-server/README.md

     cd server && npm start

-In a separate terminal, start the client:
+In a separate terminal running the therapy-dog client app, start the client:

     cd client && npm start